cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 reasoning, meaning that it should not give any bogus answer.
 Consequently, when it sees hard questions, it is allowed to give up.
 How hard?
 Well, some questions can be NP-hard!
-In fact, the above examples pertain to Diophantine equations, which are undecidable in general.
+In fact, the above queries pertain to Diophantine equations, which are undecidable in general.
 Therefore, no program can answer all such questions correctly.
 The poor bot has to resort to heuristics, which may not be robust against